ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

   Printf.printf "v is %i\n" (Atomic.get v)
 ```

-If we recompile and run our program with this change it now completes
+If we recompile and run our program with this change, it now completes
 without TSan warnings:
 ```
 $ dune build ./race.exe